ScottWhittaker/scottwhittaker.github.io/_posts/2016-02-29-chrome-devtools-copy-object.md

 categories: chrome-devtools
 ---

-Another one of those extremely useful tips that is easily forgotten if it is not something you do often.
+Another one of those extremely useful [Chrome DevTools](https://developers.google.com/web/tools/chrome-devtools/) tips that is easily forgotten if it is not something you do often.
 Maybe writing it down here will etch it in the brain?

 - [Chrome DevTools](https://developers.google.com/web/tools/chrome-devtools/)
 - [Command Line Reference](https://developers.google.com/web/tools/chrome-devtools/debug/command-line/command-line-reference)